gmvoit/just-the-docs/extensions/MultiphaseGas.md

 Astronomers often call gas with large density and temperature contrasts a *multiphase medium*.
 The properties of a multiphase galactic atmosphere significantly differ from those of a homogeneous atmosphere with the same total mass $M_{\rm CGM}$ and total energy $E_{\rm CGM}$.
 Those differences can alter both the gas supply to the central galaxy and the atmosphere's overall pattern of evolution.

-This page outlines **ExpCGM** can be extended to include algorithms representing some important characteristics of a multiphase atmosphere.
+This page outlines how **ExpCGM** can be extended to include algorithms representing those important characteristics of a multiphase atmosphere.

 <details closed markdown="block">
   <summary>